Car Accident In Brooklyn?

 How Do You Prove (and Win) a Brooklyn Car Accident Case

-There are basically two things that you must prove to win a car accident case.
+You must prove two things to win a car accident case.
 You must first show that the other driver caused the accident, at least to some degree.
-To do this, you must show that the car accident was caused by the other driver’s violation of New York’s Vehicle and Traffic Law.
+One way to do this is to prove that the car accident was caused by the other driver’s violation of New York’s Vehicle and Traffic Law.
 You can do this by proving, for example, that the other driver went through a red light, disregarded a stop sign or struck your car from behind.
-You can also prove a car accident case by simply showing that the other driver was not using reasonable care and failed to keep a proper lookout or drive at a safe speed under the circumstances.
+You can also simply show that the other driver was not using reasonable care and failed to keep a proper lookout or drive at a safe speed under the circumstances.

 What If The Accident Was Also My Fault?

-This concept of comparative negligence will also be an issue during settlement discussions.
-In fact, insurance adjusters will always try to reduce the amount offered in a settlement if there is any possible basis for a jury to find that the injured party may have been comparatively at fault for the accident.
+This concept of comparative negligence is also an issue during settlement discussions.
+In fact, insurance adjusters will always try to reduce the amount offered in settlement negotiations if there is any possible basis for a jury to find that the injured party may have been comparatively at fault for the accident.

 How Are My Medical Bills Paid If I Am In a Car Accident?